Ireland - Skellig Michael Island, Co Kerry - Star Wars Movie Set

 There are also a wide choice of rail tours offering the perfect alternative for travelers who prefer not to drive in Ireland, but want to see as much of the Emerald Isle as possible.
 Sit back and relax, taking in the beauty of the Irish countryside as you let the train take the strain.
 The choice is yours between an independent package with the freedom to travel as you please, or departures that include local guides.
 Rail tours range from 1 to 5 days in length, starting from Dublin.
 Examples include a 5 day tour that covers a large part of the Wild Atlantic Way, a two day tour to Belfast City and The Giants Causeway and a 1 day tour including Cork and Blarney Castle.

 Royal Irish small group sightseeing tours have a maximum of 16 people and take you along the back roads and off the beaten path.
-The 5 day Great Atlantic Way sightseeing tour takes you along some of the most dramatic coastline in the North and West of Ireland.
+The 5 day Northern Ireland & Atlantic Coast tour includes Belfast and the Titanic Experience as well as the stunning Atlantic coast.

 If you want to travel more independently – with unbeatable value and choice – Royal Irish have 14 self-drive itineraries.
 This is a great way to meet the friendly Irish people.
 Royal Irish take care of the car rental arrangements for you – plus you can select accommodation from self catering cottages and B&Bs to chic city centre hotels and Irish Manor Houses and Castles.
 And if you don’t want to do the driving – Royal Irish even have the option for chauffeur driven tours.

-And lastly Royal Irish have city stay options in Dublin, Belfast, Killarney, Galway and Cork.
+And lastly Royal Irish have city stay options in Dublin, Belfast, Killarney and Galway.
 Short Rail Tours and city breaks are great options to combine with other Royal Irish Tours – you can “mix and match” to make your vacation exactly as you wish it to be.

 Here are just three of the popular Royal Irish Tours available to Ireland.